Augustus Pleasonton: Influence

-Blue-glass craze
+"Blue-glass craze"

 Pleasonton's theory led to what was called the "Blue-glass Craze", whereby people began growing crops under blue light.
 Soon, blue panes of glass were being sold as a way to increase crop production.
-The term "blue-grass craze" was also used later.

 Chromotherapy

 After Pleasonton's findings, scientist Dr. S. Pancoast studied the blue-light phenomenon and described his findings in his book Blue and Red Light; or, Light and Its Rays as Medicine which was published in 1877.
 Edwin Dwight Babbitt was also influenced by this concept and published a book about chromotherapy in 1878, entitled The Principles of Light and Color.

 Pop culture

 Alternative-rock band OK Go's concept album, Of the Blue Colour of the Sky, is influenced by Pleasonton's book.